 And so began the mad ranting and tearful raving in the house on County Rode 9.
 For more than a year, insanity raged throughout the house — damn good thing the nearest neighbor is not within shouting distance.

-And then — just yesterday in fact, came the epiphany.
+And then — just yesterday in fact, came the word.
 In the middle of one of the tearful insane rants, a Buddha-type voice suddenly came into my head:

 Let her go, man, don’t torment her with your selfish entreaties, let her soul rest, let her be at peace, let both of you be at peace.
 She’s never coming back, man.
 Cherish the memories of the years you were together, the places you visited, from Montreal to Copenhagen to Prague to Sydney, that’s all you have, man, those precious memories, treasure them, and honor her memory with courage and calm.

-Damn, that Buddha in my head was a long-winded little fellah, but very cool stuff.
-I knew he was right — stop the desperate and pointless rants because they are upsetting and unsettling my wife in her place of rest — wherever it may be.
+Damn, that Buddha in my head was a long-winded fellah, but very cool stuff.
+I knew he was right — stop the desperate and pointless rants because they are upsetting my wife in her place of rest — wherever it may be.

 But, goddammit, the hardest thing in my life was losing her — the second hardest is letting her go.